skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 his weapon will be done by tomorrow afternoon.

-While this is going on, Thu'fir goes shopping and purchases a few healing potions, and a net
+While this is going on, Thu'fir goes shopping and purchases a few healing potions, and a net.

 * * *